Advice to parents and carers as to how to support their children with careers advice

 - Encourage your child to find out about what courses, jobs and training opportunities are available locally.
-Your local authority may provide information on local options on their website – see MY Trust website.
+Your local authority may provide information on local options on their website.

-- Complete a computer-based career choice questionnaire such as Icould – buzz quiz, the National Careers Service assessment, GetMyFirstJob Career Profiler or the Good & Co Career Quiz.
+- Complete a computer-based career choice questionnaire such as Icould – buzz quiz, the National Careers Service assessment or the GetMyFirstJob Career Profiler.
 Upon completion, ask to see the results and talk them through together.

 - Make the most of Next Steps Evenings.
 Your child may be considering Post-16 study at a different institution to their current school and it is important to explore all of the options.

 Get involved with plans for Post-18 study.
 If your child is intending to enter higher education they need to plan ahead carefully.
 They need to think about:

 - whether the programme of study suits their needs

 - will their GCSE grades and expected results from A levels (or equivalent) meet the course’s entry requirements